Workforce & Talent – Key Recommendations

 Job Demand Data

-The Vermont Futures Project has sought state and regional employment demand data to inform workforce pipeline initiatives and regional recruitment efforts.
+– The Vermont Futures Project has sought state and regional employment demand data to inform recruitment efforts by educational institutions and employers.
 With the release of the Vermont Department of Labor’s initial statewide data and the new CTE Region Jobs Distribution and Concentration Report, we are confident the information now exists to help make appropriate decisions to secure the workforce of the future.

-State government continues to invest in a targeted marketing campaign to attract and retain people to live and work in Vermont.
-The Vermont Futures Project continues to advocate for an annual appropriation of at least $250,000 for this effort, consistent with the appropriations passed over the past three years.
+– State government continues to invest in a targeted marketing campaign to attract and retain people to live and work in Vermont.
+The Vermont Futures Project continues to recommend an annual appropriation of at least $250,000 for this effort, consistent with the appropriations passed over the past three years.

 Employers of Choice